gaberoo322/Weather-Forecast/README.md

 # WeatherForecast

-Weather data is from https://openweathermap.org/api.\n Search to get data for any given zip code or city.\n read chart of the 5 day forecast.\n
+Weather data is from https://openweathermap.org/api.

+Search to get data for any given zip code or city.

+read chart of the 5 day forecast.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.